edgarpesguerrajr/Final-Project-Group2/README.md

 - #### Full Transcript Feature

-It works exactly the same as major, and minor transcript, the only difference is that it only considers both major and minor courses (in other words, all courses).
+It works exactly the same as major, and minor transcript, the only difference is that it considers both major and minor courses (in other words, all courses).
 It shows the transcript of the student based on the selected level and degree when logging in.
 The full transcript is divided into terms.

 General information is shown at the top.
 It includes name, student ID, college(s), department(s), number of major courses, number of minor courses, level(s), and number of terms.
 After the general information, the courses per term are shown.
 Each course in a term includes course ID, course name, credit hours, and grade.
 Each term shows the overall average of all courses and the average of all courses in that term.
 In cases where the term does not have any course, then it will be blank with a message saying that there is no registered course in that term.
-The data are from the CSV containing the student record/grade with the title name of <student ID>.csv.
+The data are from the CSV containing the student record/grade with the filename of <student ID>.csv.

 ![Full Transcript Feature](/img/full-transcript-feature.PNG)